 If you have never had a budget before, you may not even know where to begin.
 It can really be scary and overwhelming to get started.
 I’ll break it down for you into simple steps so that you can get yours set up and working for you.

 1. BUDGET FORM.
 First of all, you need a budget form.
-I have created a budget template for you to use.
-Just either download or make a copy of the form in your Google Drive, so that you can edit it as needed.
+I have created a template you can use:

 If you want something more high tech, I’d recommend You Need A Budget (YNAB).
 You can try it for free for 34 days and then it is $60.
 However, I don’t pay for most apps or software I personally use as there is so much out there that is FREE!!!